ConductorOne/terraform-provider-conductorone/docs/data-sources/policy.md

 Read-Only:

+- `accept` (Attributes) This policy step indicates that a ticket should have an approved outcome.
+This is a terminal approval state and is used to explicitly define the end of approval steps. (see [below for nested schema](#nestedatt--policy_steps--steps--accept))
 - `approval` (Attributes) The Approval field is used to define who should perform the review.
 This message contains a oneof.
 Only a single field of the following list may be set at a time:
   - users